 “That Skin Looks Horrible”

 You import your footage, pull it up in Premiere.
 You start sorting through some exterior footage and things are looking epic.
 Finally you get to some clips with people in it.
 The skin tones suck.
-The skin of your actor is so magenta it looks like they are a pink elephant.
+You want to know how to get good skin tones but… The skin of your actor is so magenta it looks like they are a pink elephant.
 Or worse, they’re greener than a frog.

 Skin tones that look like garbage.
 This is a problem I’ve run into over and over again.
 Especially when I’m shooting an interview and the person is the focal point of my video.
 Crappy skin tones can ruin the entire video for me.